-- a) children admitted outside the normal admissions round with statements of special educational needs specifying a school. - b) looked after children and previously looked after children admitted outside the normal admissions round. - c) children admitted, after initial allocation of places, because of a procedural error made by the admissions authority or local authority in the original application process. - d) children admitted after an independent appeals panel upholds an appeal. - e) children who move into the area outside the normal admissions round for whom there is no other available academy within reasonable distance. - f) children of UK service personnel admitted outside the normal admissions round.
+- a) children admitted outside the normal admissions round with Education, Health and Care Plans specifying the school. - b) looked after children and previously looked after children admitted outside the normal admissions round. - c) children admitted after initial allocation of places, because of a procedural error made by the admissions authority or local authority in the original application process. - d) children admitted after an independent appeals panel upholds an appeal. - e) children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance. - f) children of UK service personnel admitted outside the normal admissions round.

-g) children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil.
+- g) children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil. - h) children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered as a special school, who attend some infant classes within the mainstream school